-The Bachelor of Manufacturing Technology is a transfer program designed to enable community college AAS graduates who are interested in manufacturing to complete their bachelor's degree while they are working.
+The Bachelor of Manufacturing Technology and Management is a transfer program designed to enable community college A.A.S. graduates who are interested in manufacturing to complete their bachelor's degree while they are working.

-Admission to the B.M.T.
-Program is competitive.
+Admission to the manufacturing technology program is competitive.
 It is based on a review of college transcripts, documentation of work experience, and an admission interview.
-The applicant must hold an associate's (AAS) from an accredited college, or the equivalent.
+The applicant must hold an A.A.S. degree from an accredited college or the equivalent.

 The degree should be in an appropriate technical field.
 Only courses in which the student has earned a grade of "C" or better may be accepted for transfer.
-Students admitted must have previously completed the following requirements or make them up while working on the B.M.T. degree.
-The degree requires 126 hours including transfer and course work completed at IIT
+Students admitted must have previously completed the following requirements or make them up while working on the B.M.T.M. degree.
+The degree requires 126 hours including transfer and coursework completed at IIT.